-I am new to blogging but my friends and random people I have met during my travels have been harassing me to share my whiskey knowledge for years.
-I have been a whiskey lover since my first pour of Laphriog eight years ago.
-Initially I started by drinking mostly scotch and Irish whiskey but have expanded to the wonderful world of bourbon three years ago.
+I am new to blogging, but my friends and random people I have met during my travels have been harassing me to share my whiskey knowledge for years.
+I had been a whiskey lover since my first pour of Laphriog eight years ago.
+Initially, I started by drinking mostly scotch and Irish whiskey but have expanded to the beautiful world of bourbon three years ago.
 I even dabble in “Canadian whiskeys” from time to time.

-So why should you listen to a thirty year old blonde’s opinions on whiskey?
-I acknowledge that most young women would rather enjoy a “cosmo” instead of a delicious pour of smoky, peaty Isla scotches or a smooth, sweet Kentucky bourbon that will make most grown men cringe.
+So why should you listen to a thirty-year-old blonde’s opinions on whiskey?
+I acknowledge that most young women would instead enjoy a “cosmo” instead of a delicious pour of smoky, peaty Isla scotches or a smooth, sweet Kentucky bourbon that will make most grown men cringe.
 However, that is not me.
-I frequently admit to my fellow bar goers that stare at me strangely when I am happily inhaling the delicious scent of my chosen whiskey of the evening that I’m weird and probably reincarnated from a 45 year old man that sat in front of the fire with his bear skin rug.
-I have attempted to try as many different whiskeys as I can.
-I travel a lot for work and have sought out rare whiskeys, events, liquor stores, distilleries, restaurants, etc… Throughout this blog I will discuss different whiskeys that I love, how to do tastings, and my favorite whiskey experiences from across the country.
+I frequently admit to my fellow bar-goers that stare at me strangely when I am happily inhaling the delicious scent of my chosen whiskey of the evening that I’m weird, probably reincarnated from a 45-year-old man that sat in front of the fire with his bearskin rug.
+In an attempt to try as many different whiskeys as I can I travel a and seek out rare whiskeys, events, liquor stores, distilleries, restaurants, etc.… Throughout this blog, I will discuss different whiskeys that I love, how to do tastings, and my favorite whiskey experiences from across the country.

 DISCLAIMER: As previously stated, this is my opinion.
-Of course I think that it is good but no one is under any obligation to agree.
-I would appreciate tips and opinions on how I can improve my blog.
-I like some whiskeys better than others but I appreciate them all.
-This will probably lead to most posts having an honest, yet positive trend.
+Of course, I think that it is good, but no one is under any obligation to agree.
+I would appreciate tips and views on how I can improve my blog.
+I like some whiskeys better than others, but I appreciate them all.
+My love will probably lead to most posts having an honest, yet positive trend.
 I have personally been present for all photos taken and obtained all facts from research, professional tastings, experiences, tours, or events.